The goal of psychodrama therapy is to help individuals process memories and emotions. But in a unique and cathartic way: acting!

 - Auxiliary Egos — Other group members who take on supporting roles in the production.

-In psychodrama, there are three important phases:
+Furthermore, in psychodrama, there are three important phases:

 - Warm-up — The protagonist briefly explores feelings and experiences that will be addressed on stage; the director gives everyone their roles.